agfianf/agfianf.github.io/docs/blog/posts/devops-learning/007-project-docker.md

         **Full source code bisa dilihat di [Github](https://github.com/agfianf/todo-app-rust)**

-Here, i will just explain the **docker-compose.yml** file that i created for this project.

 ## 0. Architecture

 ![architecture](../../../assets/devops/project-7/architecture-task-7.png)
 ///caption
 architecture of the project.
 _source: my own_
 ///

 ## 1. Docker Compose Explanation

-we will use Docker Compose to manage our multi-container application.
+Here, i will just explain the **docker-compose.yml** file that i created for this project.
 We have 3 services in this docker-compose file:

 1. **PostgreSQL**: The database service.
 2. **App**: The backend service.